-Ultrafab Pre-testing:
+Ultrafab Pre-testing: 2 Weeks; FREE

-Pre-testing your windows and doors in our lab takes is completely free.
+Pre-testing your windows and doors in our lab takes 1-2 weeks and is completely free.
 And as a weatherstripping manufacturer and sealing supplier, we can optimize the air and water resistance and operating force of your product during our pre-testing.
 While we can't provide testing on all AAMA standards, clearing these quality standards will still provide significant time and cost savings.